20twenty/piecewise-linear-regression/README.md

-Here's a README for your npm package `piecewise-linear-regression`:

----

 # piecewise-linear-regression

 A TypeScript implementation of piecewise linear regression with cross-validation and grid search to determine the optimal number of knots.